SavickTso/SavickTso/README.md

 ### Welcome!
-About Me
-- A student who knows nothing but copy and paste just like you
-- Coffee lover, I drink coffee for the good taste instead of the "effciency"
-- Nothing really matters, genius✨

 <!--
 **SavickTso/SavickTso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.